 - Rent deposit scheme-Moray keyfund

 - Home improvements for occupied private housing

 The private rented sector is becoming more popular and there are a variety of types of accommodation available including furnished and unfurnished properties, bedsits, and family homes.
 In Moray, the private rented sector is quite small.

 Most private landlords only have one or two properties to rent and use many different methods to advertise when they have an empty property.
 There is no single place that potential tenants can access this information, but often they have to use a variety of methods.

 Sharing or renting a room has become more popular as more people struggle to afford private let accommodation or a mortgage.
 From the landlords point of view it helps to pay the rent or mortgage.
 As a lodger you may be able to secure an improved property if it’s the landlord’s home as well as yours and it is often cheaper than renting your own place.
 By sharing it is often possible to live in a better area than you could afford otherwise.

-From 6 April 2016 if you rent out, or are considering renting out a room in your home you can get up to £7,500 tax free income.
 This is due to a government scheme called Rent a Room designed to encourage people to take in lodgers.

 What you have to do: